ashishrana160796/Concise-Interview-Prep/Database-Management/README.md

   * Rename (ρ) : Rename is a unary operation used for renaming attributes of a relation. ρ (a/b)R will rename the attribute ‘b’ of relation by ‘a’.
   * Cross Product (X) : Cross product between two relations let say A and B, so cross product between A X B will results all the attributes of A followed by each attribute of B. Each record of A will pairs with every record of B.
   * Natural Join (⋈) : Natural join is a binary operator.
 Natural join between two or more relations will result set of all combination of tuples where they have equal common attribute.
   * Conditional Join : Conditional join works similar to natural join.
-In natural join, by default condition is equal between common attribute while in conditional join we can specify the any condition such as greater than, less than, not equal
+In natural join, by default condition is equal between common attribute while in conditional join we can specify the any condition such as greater than, less than, not equal.

 ---

 ## SQL Basics

 * __Create table commands__ :
-  * Table names are note case-sensitive, characters in it are A-Z, a-z, 0-9, _(underscore),$ and #.
+  * Table names are not case-sensitive, characters in it are A-Z, a-z, 0-9, _(underscore),$ and #.
 Numbers of columns in a table can range from 1 to 1000.
   * Create table command.
 Also, varchar is variable length character & char is fixed length command.
   ```
   Create table student